depman-org/depman/README.md

 ### Values
 Ordered by priority:

-1. **Security**: Depman will warn you and not proceed if any your dependencies have changed a literal bit.
-It will never auto-update dependencies.
+1. **Security**: Depman will stop and warn you if any your dependencies have changed a literal bit.
+It will never auto-update any input.
 2. **Minimalism**:
     - In behavior: The usage manual (following two sections of this file) shouldn't exceed 5 minutes in reading time.
-    - In implementation: The total LoC should remain below 1000.
+    - In implementation: The total LoC should always remain below 1000.
 3. **Convenience**: The most convenient UX possible that gets out of your way and lets you do your job with the least amount of friction.

 ## The files